jagrosh/Spectra/README.md

 **Add Spectra to your server:**

 Please see [Getting Started](https://github.com/jagrosh/Spectra/wiki/Getting-Started) for the link and instructions.
+Note that Spectra is designed to run on servers with at least 200 members.
+The actual requirement is not that high, but it is recommended.

 **Read the Wiki:**

 https://github.com/jagrosh/Spectra/wiki

+**Note**

+The code here is strictly an example.
+It may not be the live code at any given point.
+Running this code on your own is not supported; I will not be providing the resources necessary to self-host.